 - Considering the threats cyberspace poses for the country, India needs a “Digital Armed Force” to prevent crimes.
 Critically evaluate the National Cyber Security Policy, 2013 outlining the challenges perceived in its effective implementation.

 - Discuss the advantage and security implications of cloud hosting of server vis-a-vis in-house machine-based hosting for government businesses.

-- Use of Internet and social media by non-state actors for subversive activities is a major concern.
+- Use of the Internet and social media by non-state actors for subversive activities is a major concern.
 How have these have misused in the recent past?
 Suggest effective guidelines to curb the above threat.

-- Discuss the potential threats of Cyber attack and the security framework to prevent it.
+- Discuss the potential threats of Cyberattack and the security framework to prevent it.

 - India’s proximity to two of the world’s biggest illicit opium-growing states has enhanced her internal security concerns.
 Explain the linkages between drug trafficking and other illicit activities such as gunrunning, money laundering and human trafficking.
-What counter-measures should be taken to prevent the same?
+What countermeasures should be taken to prevent the same?

-- Very important topic and dynamic too.
+- A very important topic and dynamic too.

 - The newspapers are the most important sources for material.
 IDSA website is also a good source.